SESSION THREE: ROADMAPS TO MANAGE SCARCE CAPACITY – THE ECONOMICS AND POLITICS OF SLOTS (PANEL DISCUSSION)

 Chair: Mattias Finger Swiss Port Chair in Management of Network Industries, EPFL

 Gunter Heinrich, Head of Flight Schedule Management, Traffic & Terminal Management, Fraport

 Denis Sparas, Case Handler, European Commission, DG Competition

 Andrew Charlton, Managing Director, Aviation Advocacy

-Patty Clark, Senior Advisor to The Aviation Director for External Affairs, The Port Authority of New York, New Jersey
+Patty Clark, Chief Aviation Strategy Officer, The Port Authority of New York, New Jersey